tscanlin/developers.optimizely.com/src/content/overview/index.md

 In any given experiment, customers can create one or more *variations*, that contain alternative changes they'd like to test.

 Technically speaking, a variation is just a snippet of code that can be executed in a user's browser or app to render the experience differently.
 On the web, a variation consists of a snippet of jQuery code.
-Variations can be created using Optimizely's [visual editor](#) or using the [edit code](#) feature.
+Variations can be created using Optimizely's [visual editor](https://help.optimizely.com/hc/en-us/articles/200039725) or using the [code editor](https://help.optimizely.com/hc/en-us/articles/200039835).

 * Learn how to [edit jQuery code in the Optimizely editor](https://help.optimizely.com/hc/en-us/articles/200039835)
 * Learn how to [register live variables](../ios/reference#-a-name-variables-a-register-live-variables) and [write code blocks](../ios/reference#-a-name-codeblocks-a-code-blocks) using the iOS SDK